-The first one year of the Congress led UPA-II government has confirmed that it will intensify the neo-liberal policies.
+2.1 The first one year of the Congress led UPA-II government has confirmed that it will intensify the neo-liberal policies.
 Sectors like retail trade, higher education, banking, insurance and defence are being opened up for greater FDI, which will be seriously detrimental to national interest.
 The US-India CEO Forum is setting the agenda for the Congress-led government.
 The government has also embarked upon an aggressive disinvestment drive.
 Already, over Rs.
 25,000 crore worth of public equity has been sold in 2009-10 and Rs.
 40,000 crore is planned to be raised this year by selling shares in SAIL, Hindustan Copper and Coal India.
 The Planning Commission is pushing for PPP projects, paving the way for wholesale privatisation of railways and infrastructure.
+The mining policy has led to the large scale loot of mineral resources and illegal mining.

-The Budget placed in February 2010 imposed an additional burden of Rs.
+- The Budget placed in February 2010 imposed an additional 2.2 burden of Rs.
 60,000 crore on the people through an increase in the indirect taxes on petroleum products.
 In contrast, an additional direct tax relief of Rs.
 26,000 crore was doled out to the corporates and affluent sections.
 Within three months there was a second round of steep hikes of petroleum products including kerosene.
 Petro prices have been deregulated which will lead to speculation and more inflation.
 The Direct Taxes Code, which the government seeks to enact in 2011, proposes to drastically bring down the income tax rates of the higher income groups besides slashing the rates of corporate tax and wealth tax.
 Economic policies are designed to sustain the high levels of profit for big business at the expense of burdening the people.
-Economic authoritarianism is manifest, more and more, in pushing through neoliberal policies.

-The thrust of the policies in agriculture is towards promoting greater corporate penetration and withdrawal of state support for the peasantry.
-Urea prices have been hiked with the ulterior aim of deregulating fertiliser prices and cutting down fertiliser subsidies drastically.
+Economic authoritarianism is manifest, more and more, in pushing through neo-liberal policies. - 2.3 The thrust of the policies in agriculture is towards promoting greater corporate penetration and withdrawal of state support for the peasantry.
+Urea prices have been hiked and prices of other fertilizers deregulated.
 The US-India Agricultural Knowledge Initiative is the vehicle through which the interests of the MNCs are being pushed, making agricultural research in India increasingly dependent on American technology and big capital.
-Trade liberalization in agriculture is being carried forward through FTAs with ASEAN and the EU.

-The government is also resiling from its aam admi commitments.
+Trade liberalization in agriculture is being carried forward through FTAs with ASEAN and the EU. - 2.4 The government is also resiling from its aam admi commitments.
 Welfare expenditure on rural development, NREGA, health and education has not been increased.
 Rather than strengthening and expanding the PDS and increasing food subsidy, the Right to Food legislation mooted by the government seeks to curtail existing food entitlements for the poor and persists with the targeted system.
+FCI godowns are overflowing with food stocks and much of it is rotting.
 Social security and other welfare measures for the unorganised sector workers have turned out to be a complete eyewash.
 A neo-liberal offensive has been unleashed in the education sphere to centralise and commercialise education at all levels.
 The Foreign Educational Institutions Bill will only lead to foreign players opening commercial teaching shops charging exorbitant fees and fleecing the students.